Blog/NotesConcept

 Anuj Sharma

-Cross-Origin Resource Sharing (CORS) is a crucial security feature implemented as part of all major web browsers to restrict how web applications access the resources across different domains.
-Here’s a detailed look into how CORS works
+Cross-Origin Resource Sharing (CORS) is a crucial security feature implemented as part of all major web browsers to restrict how web applications access resources across different domains.
+Here’s a detailed look into how CORS works.

 What is CORS (Cross-Origin Resource Sharing) in nutshell?